Southampton-RSG/2021-11-1-socobio-crs/novice/shell/05-loop.md

 Save this file and exit `nano`.

-The shell starts by expanding `*.dat` to create the list of files it will process.
+The shell starts by expanding `*.dat` to create the list of files it will process, since with the `*` wildcard, this pattern will match anything that ends with `.dat`.
 The **loop body**
 then executes two commands for each of those files.
 The first, `echo`, just prints its command-line parameters to standard output.